Hgoatly/Discover-Skane/testing.md

 - **Actual Result**:  Each infowindow displays information about recommended cultural activities in Malmö, Helsingborg and Lund.
 - **Pass/Fail**: Pass.

+      - Screenshot of the 'Malmö' map with the Disgusting Food Museum infowindow clearly displaying information about the location.

     <div align="center">
     <img src="assets/images/readme-images/malmo-infowindow1.jpg" alt="Screenshot of the Disgusting Food Museum infowindow.">
     </div><br>

+      - Screenshot of the 'Malmö' map with the Malmö Opera infowindow clearly displaying information about the location.

     <div align="center">
     <img src="assets/images/readme-images/malmo-infowindow2.jpg" alt="Screenshot of the Malmo Opera infowindow.">
     </div><br>

+      - Screenshot of the 'Malmö' map with the Malmö Castle infowindow clearly displaying information about the location.

     <div align="center">
     <img src="assets/images/readme-images/malmo-infowindow3.jpg" alt="Screenshot of the Malmo Castle infowindow.">
     </div><br>

+      - Screenshot of the 'Malmö' map with the Malmö Concert House infowindow clearly displaying information about the location.

     <div align="center">
     <img src="assets/images/readme-images/malmo-infowindow4.jpg" alt="Screenshot of the Malmo Concert House infowindow.">
     </div><br>

+      - Screenshot of the 'Helsingborg' map with the Sofiero infowindow clearly displaying information about the location.

     <div align="center">
     <img src="assets/images/readme-images/helsingborg-infowindow1.jpg" alt="Screenshot of the Sofiero Castle infowindow.">
     </div><br>

+      - Screenshot of the 'Helsingborg' map with the Helsingborg Concert House infowindow clearly displaying information about the location.

     <div align="center">
     <img src="assets/images/readme-images/helsingborg-infowindow2.jpg" alt="Screenshot of the Helsingborg Consert House infowindow.">
     </div><br>

+      - Screenshot of the 'Helsingborg' map with the Dunkers Culture House infowindow clearly displaying information about the location.

     <div align="center">
     <img src="assets/images/readme-images/helsingborg-infowindow3.jpg" alt="Screenshot of the Dunkers Concert Housse infowindow.">
     </div><br>

+      - Screenshot of the 'Lund' map with the Kulturen infowindow clearly displaying information about the location.

     <div align="center">
     <img src="assets/images/readme-images/lund-infowindow1.jpg" alt="Screenshot of the Kulturen infowindow.">
     </div><br>

+      - Screenshot of the 'Lund' map with the Lund Cathedral infowindow clearly displaying information about the location.

     <div align="center">
     <img src="assets/images/readme-images/lund-infowindow2.jpg" alt="Screenshot of the Lund Cathedral infowindow.">
     </div><br>

+       - Screenshot of the 'Lund' map with the Lund Planetarium infowindow clearly displaying information about the location.

     <div align="center">
     <img src="assets/images/readme-images/lund-infowindow3.jpg" alt="Screenshot of the Lund Planetarium infowindow.">